RussBrown00/blink1-status-hub/README.md

 Uses new `node-hid@0.5.0` so works with Node 4.x.

 This code base was based off of [node-blink1-server](https://www.npmjs.com/package/node-blink1-server).
 I wanted to build something that was geared more towards productivity enhancers vs just a play tool.
+I wrote this with the expectation that I would be performing most of my long running tasks on virtual machine.
+Running this on a Raspberry Pi or Beaglebone would also be a cool use.

+I use /dnd to show that I'm currently on a phone call (busy light) and I use /done and /fail for work tasks.
+The Blink(1) has 2 LEDs.

 ### Installation